piersfinlayson/piersfinlayson.github.io/_posts/2022-01-09-upgrade-gitlab-container-from-version-9.markdown

 ./update_one_version.sh 9.5.10-ce.0
 ```

-One the container images are downloaded the process takes around 30 minutes
+One the container images are downloaded the process takes an hour or so - probably depends on the size of your database (repos).

 ## Finishing up